 9. Fill out all supporting information, upload your image, and don’t forget to add your outbound link.
 This is the link your users will click on to take the next steps when they find your Pin.
 In this case, the outbound link leads to a landing page where the user can subscribe to the author’s email list in exchange for a free book.
+(To quickly create landing pages on your site, consider using a plugin to make your job much easier.)
 When you’re ready, click Publish.

 How to Create Your First Pinterest Ad

 10. Once you’ve published the Pin you want to promote, it’s time to create your ad.
 In the top navigation bar, click Ad, then Create Ad.

 11. First, the Pinterest Ad Manager will ask you to confirm your location in order to confirm your correct currency.
 Then, click Next.

 12. Pinterest will walk you through a quick overview of what ads can do for your business.
 Click Next to navigate through them.